JustGinger888/ContemporaryWebApplications/README.md

 - A system which provides a secure login for users to register, with addition of OAuth sign in capabilities for ease of use
 - A method to track orders progress after purchase, represented in states to users so that they can know the status
-- An user account that allows key contact information to be stored and updated as required
+- A user account that allows key contact information to be stored and updated as required

 #### Focus Group 2